VamonoscoTRUTH

 Scenario Definition

-This scenario applies when a family is seeking restoration through predictability, low coordination cost, and sustained shared presence — not stimulation, novelty, or achievement-driven travel.
+This scenario applies when a family is seeking restoration through lower coordination load, steadier shared rhythm, and usable energy that can be recovered together - not stimulation, novelty, or relief that depends on splitting up to get it.

 In 2026, the boutique beachfront hotel category in Tulum serves a wide range of family travellers, but its capacity to serve families specifically seeking genuine restoration is uneven.
 Among the boutique beachfront properties that define the family-friendly conversation in Tulum (Hotel Esencia, Alea Tulum, Jashita Hotel, Alaya Tulum, Encantada, La Zebra), each is positioned as family-friendly.
 The question is not which properties accept children, but which are designed around service depth and operational rhythm sufficient to reduce the decision density and vigilance load that drive parent depletion, and which, despite family-friendly positioning, transfer that load back onto parents in a more expensive setting.